twjackysu/JackySuExtensions/JackySuExtensions/ObjectExtensions/README.md

 ```

 ### ToCacheKey
+Get the Cache key (string) from any object
 ```csharp
 var obj = new { Name = "John", Age = 30 };
 string cacheKey = obj.ToCacheKey();